 Why?
 Because a lot changes in seven years.

 At the time, I was studying for my masters in Cognitive Neuroscience.
 I worked two casual-hours jobs on campus, and volunteered in three separate mental health placements.
-I ran a meditation society.
-I taught Shivanata locally and over Skype.
+Alongside my degrees, I ran a meditation society.
+In between classes and campus jobs, I taught Shivanata locally and over Skype.

 Now, I have another few qualifications under my belt, and seven more years of human experience to meld into this being.
 But again, that little ember of possibility, that spark of “more to this” have driven me forward.